My Personal Life

 Okay, so fast forward again a few years.
 Jeff and I had a baby daughter, and then two and half years later, a son.
 I had a pretty challenging time with the birth of our son, and apparently came pretty close to not making it.
 It was an eye-opening experience to intimately understand why the leading cause of death among women for most of history used to be childbirth.
 And it’s a cliché, but coming close to death truly does help bring such an appreciation for the time that one has been given!

 All that said, we’re very grateful for this sweet time with our children.
-They are small now, but growing up at that all-too-rapid pace that we’ve been warned about.
-We are enjoying every minute – well, almost every minute! – of watching them grow and explore their world.
+They definitely growing up at that all-too-rapid pace that we’ve been warned about.
+Watching my daughter turn 16 and take her first drive with her brother was definitely a turning point!
+So we are determined to enjoy everything and not miss it!

 Writing the Fiction Books